-Glaucoma is the result of damage to the optic nerve.
-As this nerve gradually deteriorates, blind spots develop in your visual field.
+Glaucoma develops when the optic nerve becomes damaged.
+As this nerve gradually deteriorates, blind spots develop in your vision.
 For reasons that doctors don't fully understand, this nerve damage is usually related to increased pressure in the eye.

 Glaucoma tends to run in families.
 In some people, scientists have identified genes related to high eye pressure and optic nerve damage.

-Because chronic forms of glaucoma can destroy vision before any signs or symptoms are apparent, be aware of these risk factors:
+Glaucoma can damage vision before you notice any symptoms.
+So be aware of these risk factors:

-- Taking corticosteroid medications, especially eyedrops, for a long time
+- Taking corticosteroid medicines, especially eye drops, for a long time

 - Know your family's eye health history.
 Glaucoma tends to run in families.
 If you're at increased risk, you may need more frequent screening.

-Your doctor will review your medical history and conduct a comprehensive eye examination.
-He or she may perform several tests, including:
+Your health care provider will review your medical history and conduct a comprehensive eye examination.
+Your provider may perform several tests, including:

 - Testing for optic nerve damage with a dilated eye examination and imaging tests